erikt/MiamiStateMachine/README.md

 ## Improvements

-This project is used Best Before the Day After ...

-Just kidding.
-Suggestions and or PRs are more than welcome, but
-remember: *kindness before code*.
+Suggestions and or PRs are more than welcome, but remember: *kindness before code*.

 ## Author
 Copyright &copy; 2022 Erik Tjernlund <erik@tjernlund.net>